When was the death penalty abolished in the UK?

-In the 1500s, eight capital crimes were formally defined, including treason, petty treason, murder, robbery, larceny, rape and arson.
+Capital punishment is the use of the death penalty by the state.
+It was first introduced in the UK in the 1500s, with eight capital crimes being formally defined.
+These included treason, petty treason, murder, robbery, larceny, rape and arson.

-The Children and Young Persons Act 1933 prohibited the use of the death penalty for anyone aged under 18 at the time of their offence.
+The Children and Young Persons Act 1933 later prohibited the use of the death penalty for anyone aged under 18 at the time of their offence.

 In April 1948, the House of Commons voted to suspend capital punishment for five years, but this decision was overturned by the House of Lords.

 In 1965, the Murder (Abolition of Death Penalty) Act abolished capital punishment for all offences, except treason, piracy with violence and arson in Royal Dockyards, all of which remained capital crimes.
 This was confirmed in 1969, after a quinquennial review of the law.

 The Human Rights Act 1998 incorporated the European Convention on Human Rights (ECHR) into UK law, banning capital punishment for murder except “in times of war or imminent threat of war”.

 In January 1999, the then Home Secretary Jack Straw signed the Sixth Protocol of the ECHR, formally abolishing the death penalty in peacetime and in December that year, the Government ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR).
 This was followed by ratification of Protocol 13 in 2002, thereby totally abolishing capital punishment in the UK, including during times of war.

 Although now abolished in the UK, several Commonwealth jurisdictions still have the death penalty for capital murder and the Judicial Committee of the Privy Council in London remains the final court of appeal for these cases.

 Debates around the death penalty in the UK